 Some parts of the sample applications are already set up:

-Core project – the XML and JSON downloading and parsing classes are shared with the iOS sample at the start of this chapter.
+Core project – The XML and JSON downloading and parsing classes are shared with the iOS sample found at the start of this chapter.
 We don’t need to change that code at all for our Android samples.

-Activities & Adapters – there are two ListActivities and associated adapters already defined for the Speakers and Sessions tabs.
+Activities & Adapters – There are two ListActivities and associated adapters already defined for the Speakers and Sessions tabs.

-Resources/menu/mainactivity_menu.xml – A layout file for an options menu.
-As a part of this tutorial we will add an options menu so that users may refresh the conference data with the push of a button.
+Resources/menu/mainactivity_menu.xml – This is a layout file for an options menu.
+As a part of this tutorial, we will add an options menu so that users may refresh the conference data with the push of a button.

 Resources/values/Strings.xml – This has been updated with some new string resources for the project.